1976 All-Ireland Senior Camogie Championship

 The 1976 All-Ireland Senior Camogie Championship was the high point of the 1976 camogie season in Ireland.
 The championship was won by Killkenny who defeated Dublin by a one-point margin in the lowest scoring final for 34 years.
 The match drew an attendance of 6,000.
 It was the first time that two counties from the same province met in the final of the All-Ireland championship.

 Open Draw

 Champions Wexford made their exit to Dublin at the first hurdle, trailing four goals to two at half time and losing to a Dublin team that did not score a single point but had two goal each from Fleming and McManus and one each from Byrne and Sutton.
-Galway’s Therese Duane pointed a late free and goalkeeper Margaret Killeen saved a great shot in the last minute to secure victory over Tipperary.
-Clare had the better of exchanges and an early goal from Eleece Fitzgibbon against Kilkenny in their quarter-final before succumbing to Kilkenny by seven points, Ann Carroll and Angela Downey scoring Kilkenny’s goals.
+Galway’s Therese Daune pointed a late free and goalkeeper Margaret Killeen saved a great shot in the last minute to secure victory over Tipperary.
+Clare had the better of exchanges and an early goal from Éilis Fitzgibbon against Kilkenny in their quarter-final before succumbing to Kilkenny by seven points, Ann Carroll and Angela Downey scoring Kilkenny’s goals.